chuongtang/chuongtang/README.md

 ![Chuong Tang's GitHub Banner](GithubBanner.JPG)
 ## 👋 Hi there, I am Chuong!
-A Software developer that build Full Stack applications 🚀 to solve business challenges 💼.
+A developer that build Full Stack applications 🚀 to solve business challenges 💼.
 ### I love travelling 🏖️ and learning new code. 📑

 - 👀 I’m interested in...learning new stuff, one project at a time